Two Drops of Oil and the Secret of Happiness…..

 The wise man talked to everybody, and the young man had to wait for two hours until it was time for his audience.

-With considerable patience, the Sage listened attentively to the reason for the boy’s visit, but told him that at that moment he did not have the time to explain to him the Secret of Happiness.
+With considerable patience, the Sage listened attentively to the reason for the boy’s visit but told him that at that moment he did not have the time to explain to him the secret of happiness.

 He suggested that the young man take a stroll around his castle and come back in two hours’ time.